 Now, amidst the 2021/22 Sky Bet Championship season, with former player Lee Bowyer at the helm as Head Coach, investment and innovation powered by the Club’s ownership is fuelling a positivity and progression that is the envy of opposition throughout the game.

-The Birmingham City Football Club ‘globe’ is probably one of the most recognisable club crests in english football.
+The Birmingham City Football Club ‘globe and ball’ is one of the most recognisable and iconic crests in English football.

-However, it was only officially adopted and patented by the Club back in 1972.
+It was officially adopted and patented by the Club back in 1972, with two previous crests in use up to then.

-The next crest to be adopted by the club was in the 1970's when the intertwined letters 'BCFC' were used on shirts worn by the likes of Trevor Francis and Bob Latchford and displayed in the centre of the chest.
+Blues' next crest was in the 1970s when the intertwined letters 'BCFC' were used on shirts worn by the likes of Trevor Francis and Bob Latchford, with the logo displayed in the centre of the chest.

-The current design first saw the light of day in 1972 following a competition in the Sports Argus newspaper to design a new badge for the club.
+The current design first saw the light of day in 1972 following a competition in the Sports Argus newspaper to design a new crest for the Club, with the winning entry coming from Blues fan Michael Wood.

-The design incorporated the line-drawn globe and ball, with a ribbon carrying the club name and date of foundation, in plain blue and white.
+He was a conversion engineer with the West Midlands Gas Board, who lived in Burntwood and his design incorporated the line-drawn globe and ball, with a ribbon carrying the Club name and date of foundation, in royal blue and white.

-Details of the design were revealed in the club's official magazine dated 25/3/72 which said: "Here it is the new Birmingham City club badge which has been designed by Argus reader Michael Wood.
+Details of the design were revealed in the Club's official magazine dated 25 March 1972 which stated: "Here it is the new Birmingham City Club badge which has been designed by Argus reader Michael Wood.

 "It was picked out from the huge entry in a special competition organised by the Argus."

-Blues' Commercial Manager at the time Geoff Greaves commented: "We think it is modern and gets away from the normal type of design.
+Blues' Commercial Manager at the time Geoff Greaves added: "We think it is modern and gets away from the normal type of design.

 It all began in Edinburgh in 1870 when Henry (Harry) Lauder, the eldest of eight children, was born into poverty.
 When he was just 12 years old, the family was orphaned, leaving Harry no option but to work in the local flax mill to make ends meet.